Nikodem5/ml-from-scratch/README.md

 # ml-from-scratch
-Implementing ML stuff from scratch using NumPy
+Implementing ML stuff from scratch with some help from numpy